How to make log structures: Introduction

 \subsection{Summary of previous work}

-The paper~\cite{MR2213573} is concerned with toroidal crossing spaces $Y$ that are union of toric varieties meeting along boundary strata.
-Among many other things, for such a $Y$, that paper defines a sheaf $\shLS_Y$ and proves a canonical identification $\LS (Y)=\Gamma(Y, \shLS_Y^\times)$.
-Essentially, $\shLS_Y$ is defined to be $\shExtc^1(\shM, \shO_Y^\times) \subset \shExt^1(\shM, \shO_Y^\times)$ --- see \S~\ref{sec:comments-our-result} above and \S~\ref{sec:stat-main-result} --- but the paper also gives an explicit local description~\cite[Theorem~3.22]{MR2213573} in terms of local functions that satisfy the joint compatibility condition, and then shows~\cite[Theorem~3.28]{MR2213573} that these local functions are sections of explicit line bundles $\shN_\rho$ (corresponding to our $\shL_\rho$).
-The description of the sheaf $\shLS_Y$ is sufficiently concrete that it makes it possible to construct the elements of $\LS (Y)$ effectively, when $Y$ is the union of toric varieties meeting along boundary strata.
+We already indicated several prior works in the semistable situation, \cite{MR0707162,MR1754621,MR1312571,MR1296351,MR2218822,MR1993863}, so we now focus on singular log structures and more general spaces.
+The paper~\cite{MR2213573} is concerned with toroidal crossing spaces $Y$ that are a union of toric varieties meeting along boundary strata.
+Among many other things, for such a $Y$, that paper defines a sheaf $\shLS_Y$ and proves a natural identification $\LS (Y)=\Gamma(Y, \shLS_Y^\times)$.
+Essentially, $\shLS_Y$ is defined to be $\shExtc^1(\shM, \shO_Y^\times) \subset \shExt^1(\shM, \shO_Y^\times)$ --- see \S~\ref{sec:comments-our-result} above and \S~\ref{sec:stat-main-result} --- but the paper also gives an explicit local description~\cite[Theorem~3.22]{MR2213573} in terms of local functions that satisfy the joint condition, and then shows~\cite[Theorem~3.28]{MR2213573} that these local functions are sections of explicit line bundles $\shN_\rho$ (corresponding to our $\shL_\rho$).
+The description of the sheaf $\shLS_Y$ in \cite{{MR2213573}} is sufficiently concrete to enable the effective construction of elements in $\LS(Y)$ when $Y$ is a union of toric varieties meeting along boundary strata.

 The paper~\cite{MR2218822} introduces the notion of \emph{Gorenstein toroidal crossing space}, and goes on to study log structures on these.